Framingham, Marlborough Sauvignon Blanc

 Producer

-Andrew Brown joined Framingham as their head winemaker in January 2020, succeeding Dr Andrew Hedley who’d made the wines for 18 years.
-A highly regarded winemaker, Brown was previously Framingham’s assistant winemaker for seven years and also worked as a consultant in famed wine regions such as Oregon, Central Otago and Alsace.
+Andrew Brown joined Framingham as head winemaker in January 2020, succeeding Dr Andrew Hedley, who had previously made the wines for 18 years.
+A highly regarded winemaker, Brown worked with Dr Andrew as assistant winemaker for seven years before consulting in famed wine regions such as Oregon, Central Otago, and Alsace.
+Like his predecessor, Riesling is a great love of Andrew’s and his reverence for the grape is reflected in the remarkable examples he makes for Framingham.

 Vineyards

-Fruit for Framingham’s Marlborough Sauvignon Blanc is sourced from eight different sites located across the Conders Bend, Lower Wairau, Blenheim and Rapaura sub-regions.
+Fruit for Framingham’s Marlborough Sauvignon Blanc is sourced from several vineyards in the Wairau and Waihopai Valleys.
 The various soil types, including stony, old riverbed, clay and silty loam, all contribute different elements to the blend.

 Vintage